Skip to content

 The image on the box in which the curvimeter was sold is not a curvimeter, it is a stopwatch.
 From the 1960s Agat was the domestic name given to the stopwatches produced at the Zlatoust Watch Factory.
 As sales of these increased, especially overseas, the factory was again renamed, this time as the Agat Watch Factory.
 Agat is now the only manufacturer of mechanical stopwatches in Russia and this name is also shown on some examples of the KY-A curvimeter.
 I include an image of another Zlatoust curvimeter from my collection that has this name on its dial face, albeit in Russian- агат.

 This second example also has a Russian Standard number on its face.
 The word ГОСТ is Russian for GOST, an acronym for gosudarstvennyy standart, ГОСТ = государственный стандарт, which means state standard or governmental standard.
-The first of these standards was published in 1969 and most date from the period of the Soviet Union, so this second example is unlikely to date after 1991.
-The ‘-69’ in the number indicates the year that the standard was revised.
+State Standards were mandatory for use in all sectors of the national economy across the USSR.
+Measuring instruments were under the control of the Council of Ministers of the USSR, who were responsible for particularly important standards.

 KY-A curvimeter, Agat model

 Despite the mostly plastic construction, this now quite old model design has held up well and it is unsurprising that few changes have been made to the design over the decades.
 The KY-A curvimeter is readily available on the second hand market as new old stock, possibly even as new new stock, but does not justify the inflated prices that some vendors ask.
-The Zlatoust factory has produced other curvimeters and Three Points of the Compass may look at a model from either the 1950s or 60s in a future blog in this series.
-Links for other map measures looked at already can be found here.
+The Zlatoust factory has produced other curvimeters and Three Points of the Compass may look at one of these in a future post.
+Links for map measures already looked at can be found here.

 KY-A box, on passport